– Spoiler Review –

 life-partners droids is top-notch, providing tons of laughs, especially as it sounds predictably Threepio for him to take all the credit for Artoo’s hard work.

-The art is done by Salvador Larroca, with colors by Edgar Delgado, so of course by now it should be expected I’ll say it was rather good.
+The art is done by Salvador Larroca, with colors by Edgar Delgado, so of course by now it should be expected I’ll say it was rather good, though I’m beginning to have problems with the tracing, but here’s hoping it doesn’t get much worse in the future.
 I particularly enjoyed the panels highlighting some of the ways Artoo took out stormtroopers, including trash compactor and fire systems.
 Your fun trivia of the day: You know the Imperial officer choked out by Vader towards the end for his incompetence?
 That was current Poe Dameron artist Angel Unzueta, as drawn by Larroca!
 What a nice friend, making him a character in Star Wars and promptly killing him off, hey?

 Considering Scar Squad’s “big” get was Threepio, the fact the Imperials learned nothing useful from him and the Squad wasn’t there to deal with him anymore highlights their disappointing job so far as new villains.
 That Jason Aaron’s final issue is putting Scar Squad in focus gives me concerns #36 will be his last hit, as they’ve come up short in my opinion and I’m unsure if one more issue will help.
 I hope I’m wrong though, as it would be nice to for his run to end on all high notes and for Scar Squad to feel like a legitimate threat again, with the potential to see them after Kieron Gillen takes over.